ruancomelli/hazmate/REPORT.md

 ### RAG

-I implemented a RAG-based approach to enhance the classification system.
+I implemented a RAG-based approach to enhance the classification system, though it was limited by API constraints.

 The RAG system is implemented using ChromaDB and LangChain.
 The system retrieves similar products from the knowledge base that have been manually labeled by domain experts - or, in this case, the ground truth dataset.
 The LLM then leverages these concrete examples to inform classification decisions.

-However, I very quickly ran into daily rate limits of the APIs of all the providers I tried (OpenAI, Anthropic, Google), making it impractical to use for this project.
+However, I very quickly ran into daily rate limits of the APIs of all the providers I tried (OpenAI, Anthropic, Google), making it impractical to use for the full 100,000-item dataset.
+The RAG implementation works correctly for smaller batches and serves as a proof-of-concept for future production implementations with proper API quotas.

 An example of the RAG-enhanced predictions can be found in the [`examples/agents/agent.py`](https://github.com/ruancomelli/hazmate/blob/main/examples/agents/agent.py) script, and an example of the "examples store" can be found in the [`examples/agents/examples_store/`](https://github.com/ruancomelli/hazmate/tree/main/examples/agents/examples_store) directory.

----

 ## System Architecture